peterberwind/intro-to-functions.js-v-000/README.md

 greet("Grover", "afternoon");
 ```

 For all intents and purposes, a function declaration and a function expression work in the exact same way.
-It's good to be familiar with both ways of writing a function for when you start working with other developers, or using Google resources for help
+It's good to be familiar with both ways of writing a function for when you start working with other developers, or using Google resources for help.

 ## Default parameters